 Information on the food manufacturing sector proposition for Hull and East Riding can be found in the document:

 Hull and East Riding of Yorkshire Investment - Food Manufacturing Sector Proposition (word 50kb opens in new window)

 The East Riding has a very diverse economy and is not heavily reliant upon one main sector for employment.
-There are a number of major national/international companies located within the East Riding of Yorkshire such as BP, Croda, Guardian Industries, Nippon Gohsei and The Press Association.
-There are 161,000 economically active people in the East Riding.
+There are a number of major national/international companies located in the East Riding of Yorkshire such as BP, Croda, Guardian Industries, Nippon Gohsei and The Press Association.
+There are 161,000 economically-active people in the East Riding.

 The East Riding Data Observatory provides access to information on a wide range of themes collected from national and local data sources and can be analysed and reported on by local authorities, partner agencies and members of the public.

 The East Riding Data Observatory provides easy access to key statistics and area profiles using interactive maps, dynamic charts and tables to provide a clearer understanding of areas within the East Riding of Yorkshire.

 East Riding Data Observatory (external East Riding website)

 East Riding of Yorkshire Council works with many local training providers and Jobcentre Plus.

 In particular, East Riding of Yorkshire Council's inward investment team works in partnership with Jobcentre Plus to provide a seamless recruitment service, the majority of the assistance available is delivered at no cost to the employer.
 Charges are normally only applied to press advertising.